Applied causality to infer protein dynamics and kinetics: Results

 Figure \ref{fig:genML_timescales}b shows the correlation between the values of $\tau_{\text{avg}}$ of each residue in 1Q9P calculated from either the MD simulation or predicted from one of indicated ML methods.
-As with AF2 evaluated with different MSA depths, we quantify the degree of correlation between the two sets of timescales using the Pearson correlation coefficient and the slope of the linear fit to the points in Figure \ref{fig:genML_timescales}c.
-These results quantify the statements made regarding the modeling efficacy of AFc and BioEmu: for both these ML methods, the Pearson correlation coefficient is near unity for all sequences at all MD simulation lengths.
-Furthermore, at the 1000 ns simulation lengthscale, the linear fit to the AFc points has a slope near unity, again showing AFc integrated timescales are well-matched to the MD integrated timescales at this simulation length.
-While the BioEmu slopes are different from unity at the 1000 ns simulation length, they are much improved at modeling the dynamics in the 100 ns long simulations.
-For the 10 ns long simulations, the slopes for both AFc and BioEmu are significantly greater than unity, indicating that those ML methods significantly overpredict the timescales of the dynamics seen in the 10 ns MD.
+Again, we quantify the degree of correlation between the two sets of timescales using the Pearson correlation coefficient and the slope of the linear fit to the points in Figure \ref{fig:genML_timescales}c.
+The results quantify the statements made regarding the modeling efficacy of AFc and BioEmu: the Pearson correlation coefficient is near unity for all sequences at all MD simulation lengths for both methods.
+Furthermore, for the 1000 ns simulation, the linear fit to the AFc points has a slope near unity, again showing AFc integrated timescales are well-matched to the MD integrated timescales at this simulation length.
+While the BioEmu slopes differ from unity at the 1000 ns simulation length, they are much improved at modeling the dynamics in the 100 ns long simulations.
+For the 10 ns long simulations, the slopes for both AFc and BioEmu are significantly greater than unity, indicating an overprediction of the timescales.

-Finally, we note the negative results when using DiG to model the dynamics from MD simulation.
-As is clear from inspection of Figure \ref{fig:genML_timescales}b, the DiG timescales are significant underestimates of the timescales seen from direct integration of the autocorrelation functions calculated from the 1000 ns MD simulation.
-This effect is quantified in Figure \ref{fig:genML_timescales}c, where the slope of the linear fits to the DiG integrated timescales is essentially invisible for all sequences at all simulation lengths.
-These results indicate that DiG is learning little to no protein dynamics and is instead returning ``ensembles'' that are \emph{very} tightly clustered around a single structure.
+We note the negative results when DiG models the dynamics from MD simulation.
+In Figure \ref{fig:genML_timescales}b, the DiG timescales are significant underestimates of the timescales seen in the 1000 ns MD simulation.
+This effect is quantified in Figure \ref{fig:genML_timescales}c, where the slope of the linear fits to the DiG integrated timescales is essentially invisible for all sequences and simulation lengths.
+These results indicate DiG is learning little to no protein dynamics and is instead returning ``ensembles'' \emph{very} tightly clustered around a single structure.